 Dogwood dogs, Bertie Beetle show bags, fireworks display, and a whole day of fun and relaxation!
 If you’re from the Sunshine State, you know what we are talking about — the Royal Agricultural National Show Day — or the Ekka!
 Every year it takes place on the second or third Wednesday in August at the Brisbane Showgrounds.
 (August 15 in 2018.)
 It’s a public holiday in Queensland and the festival lasts 10 whole days.
 Great food, awesome rides, prize-winning animals, crafts, a grand parade, and night show with spectacular fireworks!
 No wonder the happy people of Queensland are so proud of this event.

-Royal National Agricultural Show Day - History
+Royal National Agricultural Show Day timeline

 In Royal Company